-- A. Conceptualising Late Medieval/Early Modern. - B. Eighteenth century India Decline of the Mughal state: Mughals and the 'successor' states. - C. Growth of regional cultural identities. - D. Social and cultural roots of Indian 'backwardness': The uropean rientalist perceptions and their critique.
+- A. Conceptualising Late Medieval/Early Modern. - B. Eighteenth century India Decline of the Mughals, Late Mughals and the 'successor' states. - C. Growth of regional cultural identities. - A. Social and cultural roots of Indian 'backwardness': The European Orientalist perceptions and their critique.